Multiply matrices with numbers or variables, with step-by-step solutions.

 ⌨️ Pro Tip: You can use the Tab key to quickly navigate between matrix cells when entering values.

 Need random values?
-Click the "Random Values" button to populate both matrices with random numbers between 1 and 10.
+Click the "Random Values" button to populate both matrices with random numbers between 1 and 10 (only available in Numeric Mode).

 After entering your matrices: